martoscloudarchitect/ComprehensiveAzureAIPOCFramework/README.md

   --template-file 02_vnet_snet.bicep `
   --mode Incremental

-# 5. Deploy remaining components (one at a time, see Part 1 guide)
+# 5. Deploy remaining components (one at a time, see Part 1 guide below)
 ``````

 **Expected result**: A secure Virtual Network deployed in 60 seconds.